M-Chan/Git-Testing/README.md

 # Git-Testing
-Learning how to use Git and Git Bash
+Learning how to use Git and Git Bash/CMD